-Next, attach one of the 30 1/4″ boards to the top of the frame with 2 1/2″ deck screws.
+Next, attach one of the 30 1/4″ boards to the top of the frame with 2 1/2″ deck screws and waterproof wood glue.
 Make sure they are countersunk beneath the wood surface (you will fill them with wood filler later).
 I used self tapping deck screws that do not require pre-drilling.

 Repeat the above steps for the second side chair frame.

 4. Add side slat boards to chair side frames